DTierneyDev/Gametionary/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- I used the following tutorial to give me a base toggleable sidebar to work with: [Sidebar Tutorial](https://www.w3schools.com/howto/howto_js_collapse_sidebar.asp)

 ### Media
 - The photos used in this site were obtained from ...